If you’re scared of driving with your baby, this post has some great tips on for driving with a newborn baby!

 I am the proud mummy to Little J, a big bouncing 7 month old baby boy.
 Little J was born in March 2014 by Caesarian, so for the first six weeks following his birth, I was pretty much out of action.
 To be honest, I felt ready to get out and about, get the vacuum cleaner out, and drive my car at about four weeks post partum, but I was quite surprised to discover that the six week rule also applied to my car insurance – and driving before that would invalidate it.

 When I finally got back behind the wheel after the six weeks was up, my confidence was at rock bottom.
-Not driving for such a long time, coupled with being so tired I could barely stand up or keep my eyes open – and having responsibility for a teeny newborn – was quite overwhelming.
-I really took it easy at first; no loud music, stuck to roads and short journeys I knew, took it very slowly speed-wise – and gradually, very gradually, my confidence crept back.
+Not driving for such a long time, coupled with being so tired I could barely stand up or keep my eyes open.
+Having responsibility for a teeny newborn was quite overwhelming.
+I really took it easy at first; no loud music, stuck to roads and short journeys I knew.
+I took it very slowly speed-wise and gradually, very gradually, my confidence crept back.

-Very occasionally, I’ll drive out on my own to the supermarket if daddy has J – and I actually turn into a teenager when I’m in my car alone.
+Very occasionally, I’ll drive out on my own to the supermarket if daddy has J. I actually turn into a teenager when I’m in my car alone.
 I stick some cheesy tunes on mega loud, get the windows down and even (shhh!) push that 30 speed limit!
 Check me out, innit!

-1. If you do have a section, or even stitches after birth, take it very easy and check your insurance documents with regards to driving post-partum.
-Remember that a section is major abdominal surgery and there are lots of layers to knit back together – so put your feet up and don’t be in a rush to get back behind the wheel.
+If you do have a section, or even stitches after birth, take it very easy and check your insurance documents with regards to driving post-partum.
+Remember that a section is major abdominal surgery and there are lots of layers to knit back together.
+Put your feet up and don’t be in a rush to get back behind the wheel.

-2. If, like me, you were a tad under confident and driving with a teeny bab was slightly scary, again, take it easy and don’t be hard on yourself.
+If, like me, you were a tad under confident and needed tips for traveling with a baby, take it easy and don’t be hard on yourself.
 Have a few solo drives first, even if it’s just round the block a few times, to build up your confidence again.
 And on days you’re REALLY tired, just get the bus ;)

-3. When choosing a car seat, go with whatever makes you happiest – and don’t listen to other opinions or even worry too much about the cost.
+When choosing a car seat, go with whatever makes you happiest.
+Don’t listen to other opinions or even worry too much about the cost.
 If you’d only be happy with a pricy one, get it – your peace of mind is more important.
-Most of them are tested to the same standards though, so do a bit of research and read some parent reviews before making your mind up.
+Most of them are tested to the same standards though.
+Do a bit of research and read some parent reviews before making your mind up.
 Or try a few out at Mothercare or Halfords and don’t rush your decision.

 Thanks to Evie for this guest post on driving with a newborn baby!
 Evie is an English mother of one who lives in the Peak District with her husband and son.
 She writes parenting blog, Muddle Through Mama, about how she’s muddling her way along the weird and wonderful journey they call motherhood.
 Check it out now!

 Click here for more driving with baby tips for traveling with an infant or traveling with a toddler.